Rook (bird): Relationship with humans

 Farmers have observed rooks in their fields and thought of them as vermin.
 After a series of poor harvests in the early 1500s, Henry VIII introduced a Vermin Act in 1532 "ordeyned to dystroye Choughes [i.e. jackdaws], Crowes and Rokes" to protect grain crops from their predations.
 This act was only enforced in piecemeal fashion, but Elizabeth I passed the Act for the Preservation of Grayne in 1566 that was taken up with more vigour and large numbers of birds were culled.

 Francis Willughby mentions rooks in his Ornithology (1678): "These birds are noisome to corn and grain: so that the husbandmen are forced to employ children, with hooting and crackers, and rattles of metal, and, finally by throwing of stones, to scare them away."
 He also mentions scarecrows "placed up and down the fields, and dressed up in a country habit, which the birds taking for countrymen dare not come near the grounds where they stand".
 It was some time before more observant naturalists like John Jenner Weir and Thomas Pennant appreciated that in consuming ground-based pests, the rooks were doing more good than harm.

 Rookeries were often perceived as nuisances in rural Britain, and it was previously the practice to hold rook shoots where the juvenile birds, known as "branchers", were shot before they were able to fly.
-These events were both a social occasion and a source of food (the rook becomes inedible once mature) as rook and rabbit pie was considered a delicacy.
+These events were both a social occasion and a source of food (the rook becomes inedible once mature) as rabbit and rook pie was considered a delicacy.

 Rooks have a wide distribution and large total population.
 The main threats they face are from changes in agricultural land use, the application of seed dressings and pesticides, and persecution through shooting.
-Although total numbers of birds may be declining slightly across the range, this is not at so rapid a rate as to cause concern, and the International Union for Conservation of Nature has assessed the bird's conservation status as being of "least concern".
+Although total numbers of birds may be declining slightly across the range, this is not at so rapid a rate as to cause concern, and the International Union for Conservation of Nature has assessed its conservation status as being of "least concern".